-Frank Lebby Stanton Elementary School, often the so-called hope on the hill, is a small community school nestled in the thriving metropolis of Atlanta.
-The school was named after the late Frank Lebby Stanton, Sr., a noted American Lyrists and professional columnist for the Atlanta Constitution and the first Poet Laureate for the state of Georgia.
+Frank Lebby Stanton Elementary School, often referenced as the "hope on the hill", is a small community school nestled in the thriving metropolis of Atlanta.
+Located just north of I-20 and west of I-75, the school is named after the late Frank Lebby Stanton, Sr., a noted American Lyrists and professional columnist for the Atlanta Constitution and the first Poet Laureate for the state of Georgia.

 Frank Lebby Stanton Elementary School is a collaborative culture with a diverse staff that offers quality instruction in a culturally responsive environment embodying the beliefs and values of Atlanta Public Schools.